SBA Affiliation Rules 13 CFR 121.103, Ostensible SubContractor Rule & SBA Joint Venture Rules

 Under federal procurement, a joint venture (JV) is a form business arrangement where two or more companies join forces to become the offeror/ bidder for a specific contract.
 The companies pool together their resources but with certain limitations.
 In addition to 13 CFR 121.103, FAR 9.6 also allows for joint venture agreements.
 See information regarding the SBA populated joint venture rule.

-Under the new SBA joint venture rules, the SBA has made it clear that although joint ventures can be still formal or informal, to meet the joint venture definition under 13 CFR 121.103(h), the agreement must be in writing.
+Under the new SBA joint venture rules, the SBA has made it clear that although JV entities can be still formal or informal, to meet the joint venture definition under 13 CFR 121.103(h), the agreement must be in writing.

 - An informal joint venture arrangement does not execute the requirement for a written agreement.